ppy/osu-wiki/news/2025/2025-04-07-osu-beatmapping-world-championship-2025.md

 | Beatmapping | August 9 – August 23 |
 | Judging | August 23 – August 30 |

 The schedule is subject to change according to the progress of the contest.
+Results will be livestreamed on the [osubwc Twitch channel](https://www.twitch.tv/osubwc/).

 ## Format